 The influence of TSC on working conditions for teachers will depend in part on the collective agreement it reached with the Sierra Leone Teachers Union.
-The Agreement (Sierra Leone, 2022) spells out the terms and conditions of teachers' employment in a comprehensive manner and has been gazetted by the government of Sierra Leone19.
+The Agreement (Sierra Leone, 2022) spells out the terms and conditions of teachers' employment in a comprehensive manner and has been gazetted by the government of Sierra Leone.
 This chapter discusses key features of this Agreement as well as briefly the question of teacher awards and teachers and school leaders' perceptions about their working conditions.
+The Collective Agreement between TSC and the Teacher Union has a duration of three years and marks the implementation of the Professional Standards and Competencies for Teachers and School Leaders.